loganmeyer/Demo-1/README.md

 Encoder-1.4.1.zip: Arduino library containing built-in Arduino functions for reading the encoders

-MovingForward.ino: Arduino program for moving the robot forward a set number of feet, in a straight line. ***UNFINISHED***
+MovingForward.ino: Arduino program for moving the robot forward a set number of feet, in a straight line.

-rotating.ino: Arduino program for rotating the robot a set number of degrees, rotating in place and then moving forwards 1 ft. ***UNFINISHED***
+rotating.ino: Arduino program for rotating the robot a set number of degrees, rotating in place and then moving forwards 1 ft.

+Final Arduino Code Straight and Spin.ino: Arduino program for completing the tasks of Demo 1.
+Hard code the desired distance and spin for each test.

 ComputerVision.py: Main Raspberry Pi program to detect an Aruoco marker, and it's angle and distance from the center of the raspberry pi camera.